 History San José also offers programming that enriches the region’s cultural heritage.
-Programs include everything from public lectures, workshops, cultural festivals, docent-led tours, and an array of programs for the general public.
+Programs include everything from public lectures, workshops, cultural festivals, docent-led tours of History Park, and an array of programs for the general public.

 Please check out our calendar to book a tour or public program today!

 Gonzales/Peralta Adobe, built 1797